 Plus, it’s a blast, and you’ll walk away with a feeling of accomplishment—and a nice certificate.

 Find out more information about the Save the Cat!
 Cracking the Beat Sheet online course by visiting: https://www.savethecatcourses.com/

 Angela Miyuki Mackintosh is editor-in-chief of WOW!
 Women on Writing and an illustrator/graphic designer at Mackintosh Multimedia.
 A 2020 Pushcart Prize and Best of Net nominee, her work has been published in Writer’s Digest, The Nervous Breakdown, X-R-A-Y Literary Magazine, Exposition Review, Red Fez, Eastern Iowa Review, Awakenings, IO Literary Review, among others.
 When she’s not writing, she enjoys trail running, oil painting, vegan cooking, and cat rescue.
-She lives in Los Angeles with her husband and tuxedo cat.
+She lives in Los Angeles with her partner and tuxedo cat.